Home

 Marble stains can throw the typical marble owner into a panic.
 People often try all kinds of remedies without any luck and assume the stain is permanent.

-Well, no need to panic.... stains in marble are rarely permanent, but conventional cleaning methods won't work for stain removal and too often when "trying" random cleaners and methods you only end up causing more damage.
+And... too often when "trying" random cleaners and methods you only end up causing more damage.

-**The same information is also found in the Cleaning Marble Secrets e-book, which is far more comprehensive for those who want to know everything about marble cleaning, protection, prevention, maintenance and solutions to all types of problems.
+The same information is also in the Cleaning Marble Secrets e-book, which is far more comprehensive for those who want to know everything about marble cleaning, protection, prevention, maintenance and solutions to all types of problems.

-sealing has nothing to do with etching (as many mistakenly believe) and will not prevent etching.
+Applying a sealer will defend against staining, but sealing has nothing to do with etching (as many mistakenly believe) and will not prevent etching.

 Contrary to what you may have read or been told, marble does not stain easy.
 People confuse "staining" with "etching".
 Marble does etch easily... in seconds.
 But etching is a completely different marble cleaning issue.